All Episodes

 The government's been doing a lot to hold up demand.

-The recovery act has been incredibly important.
+The Recovery Act has been incredibly important.

-It's this is this woman knows better too, by the way.
+This woman knows better too, by the way.

 She knows that everything she's saying here is BS.